Skip to contents

 Arguments

-The API key provided to you from the AEMET formatted in quotes.
+The AEMET API key formatted in quotes.
 A key can be acquired at https://opendata.aemet.es/centrodedescargas/inicio.
-You can install several API keys as a character vector; see Details.
+You can install several API keys as a character vector, see Details.

 Details